CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/fe_assets/_home.html | An HTML template for the front-end homepage.
 /vault/fe_assets/_ip_test.html | An HTML template for the IP test page.
 /vault/fe_assets/_ip_test_row.html | An HTML template for the IP test page.
+/vault/fe_assets/_ip_tracking.html | An HTML template for the IP tracking page.
+/vault/fe_assets/_ip_tracking_row.html | An HTML template for the IP tracking page.
 /vault/fe_assets/_login.html | An HTML template for the front-end login.
 /vault/fe_assets/_logs.html | An HTML template for the front-end logs page.
 /vault/fe_assets/_nav_complete_access.html | An HTML template for the front-end navigation links, for those with complete access.